 About 1200 years ago, miniature landscapes were brought from China across to Japan, where the art was further developed into the bonsai we know and love today, using huge influence from China.
 Bonsai was then known to develop in the western world in the end of the 19th century.

-Throughout all of bonsais’ evolutions, the art has forever been about growing a miniature representation of nature.
+Throughout all of bonsais’ evolution, the art has forever been about growing a miniature representation of nature.
 It’s not as simple as just stunting the growth of a tree, you are looking to develop the features and shape of a tree, putting huge stress on it and pushing it to the edge, then nurturing it.

 Different Sizes Of Bonsai Tree